VoHeLi/Udon-CGS/README.md

 - To disable stamina, you can hide it by making the object LPlayerInfo(Under LocalPlayerInfo) unactive and put the stamina cost(or stamina per second) to 0 on the three systems)

+# Adding your Audio(1.0.2) :
+	- For climbing, go in ClimbingSystem and then in the Climbing Sound and place a sound that plays each time you touch a wall
+	- For Gliding, put a short looping sound in Glider -> Gliding Sound that plays when you are gliding

 # Settings :